This article has links to products and services we love, which we may make commission from.

 One of Edinburgh’s most popular attractions, The Johnnie Walker Whisky Experience, whisks you through the brand history using actors to tell its story, tests your personal preference using science and technology, and introduces you to whisky or high balls if you prefer some mixology.

-This tour is not to be missed by first-time visitors; I don’t even like whisky but enjoyed it immensely.
+This tour is not to be missed by first-time visitors; even though I don’t like whisky, I enjoyed it immensely.

 Reserve your ticket here.